stefanosAgelastos/personalRest/README.md

 ## Description

 This is a REST API, powered by the Spring Boot 2.0 framework.
 The application was coded as an exam project for 4th semester's **(Spring 2018) elective course: Spring Boot and DevOps** at KEA.
-I presented and defended the application and deployment plan during an oral exam, for which I got an excellent evaluation.
+I presented and defended the application and continuous deployment setup during an oral exam, for which I got an excellent evaluation.

 </InfoPaper>